Grace-Sophie/Grace-Sophie.github.io/index.md

 classes: wide
 ---
 ## <a id="home"></a>About
-Hi!
-I'm Grace👋!A computer science graduate passionate about Data Analysis, Data Protection and Machine Learning.
+Hi👋!I'm Grace, a computer science graduate passionate about Data Analysis, Data Protection and Machine Learning.

 ---